-During our Proton VPN review, we quickly realized we have the best privacy-centric VPN at hand.
-Proton AG is well-known for its diverse apps.
+During our Proton VPN review 2026, we realized we have the best privacy-centric VPN.
+Proton AG is known for its diverse apps.
 ProtonMail, the most popular, is one of the most secure mailing clients.
-Proton VPN keeps the torch burning, with its revolutionary security features and emphasis on privacy.
+Proton VPN keeps the torch burning, with revolutionary security features and an emphasis on privacy.

-There’s a lot of ground to cover in this Proton VPN review for 2026.
-Speed, security, privacy, ease of use, price, pros, cons, and whatnot.
-The Swiss-based provider has been with us for years now, and we’re ready to discuss our experience.
-Spoiler alert: it was positive.
-Let’s not stop here with this Proton VPN test.
+There’s a lot of ground to cover in this Proton VPN review 2026.
+Speed, security, privacy, ease of use, price, pros, cons, and more.
+The Swiss-based VPN has been with us for years, and having tested it thoroughly, we’re ready to discuss our results.
+Spoilers: They were brilliant for the most part.

 Proton VPN Review 2026: A Brief Look